milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Management Tools

-Cloud Console App: Cloud Console app is a native mobile app that enables customers to manage key Google Cloud services.
+Google Cloud App: Google Cloud app is a native mobile app that enables customers to manage key Google Cloud services.
 It provides monitoring, alerting, and the ability to take actions on resources.

 Cloud Deployment Manager: Cloud Deployment Manager is a hosted configuration tool which allows developers and administrators to provision and manage their infrastructure on Google Cloud Platform.
 It uses a declarative model which allows users to define or change the resources necessary to run their applications and will then provision and manage those resources.